What else do I need to know?

 We discourage children bringing special things from home as we cannot always guarantee that they will be returned in the same state they came in.
 If your child does want to talk about something and show it to the others at mat time, please let us know so that it is removed from their bag and looked after during the day.

 The Centre operates a sun safe programme and encourages all children to bring hats with them in the summer (spares are also available at the Centre), from the start of October to the end of April.
-Staff will ensure children apply sunscreen before having any time outside.
-During the winter months children should come in appropriate clothing for the weather conditions.
+Staff will ensure children apply sunscreen before having any time outside, however feel free to provide your own Sunscreen if your child has any skin issues.
+During the winter months children should come in appropriate clothing for the weather conditions, including Wet Weather clothing.

 We look forward to welcoming you into our whanau and seeing your child grow and develop.